rouleaup88/Kanji-stroke-order/README.md

 * WK_svg_smaller.json.base64   - Same as the previous file but proportionally smaller with a reduced height of 63px.

 The SVG in these file differ from the jisho original in that the px units are omitted from the viewBox attribute.
 This change is inconsequential because when units are missing from the viewBox attributes SVG defaults to px.
-This change is required because my need for these files is to use them in a wanikani.com userscript.
+This change is required because my need for these files is to use them in a Wanikani userscript.
 There is some Javascript on wanikani that reacts negatively to the presence of units in viewBox attributes and generates error messages on the Javascript console.
 Removing the units works around this problem.